 Even more exciting is that I now get to share this bad boy with the world!

 Aside from the fact that I say “Right?,” and “You Know,” about 100 times in 45 minutes, it’s a great interview and we break some myths about building a 6-figure freelance business and landing your first big client.

 Like that you need a high brand, huge following and a perfect website (you don’t), or that building a business is complicated (it isn’t).

 So, if you’re thinking about starting a business, want to land more freelance clients, want to sell your artwork online or simply want to know how to make 6-figures as a freelancer, take a listen below.

 P.S.
-While the free-trial offer has expired, you can book a free consultation to learn more about Six Figure Freelancers here.
+While the free-trial offer has expired, you can learn more about Six Figure Freelancers here.

 How to Land Your First $5k+ Client: Audio File

 Kate Bagoy – How to Land Your First $5k+ Client – Thriving Artist Masterclass Hosted By Adrienne Lloren